swcarpentry/python-novice-inflammation/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)
 [![Slack Status](https://img.shields.io/badge/Slack_Channel-swc--py--inflammation-E01563.svg)](https://swcarpentry.slack.com/messages/C9Y0L6MF0)

+An introduction to Python for non-programmers using inflammation data.

 ## About the Lesson

-An introduction to Python for non-programmers using inflammation data.

 This lesson teaches novice programmers to write modular code to perform data analysis using Python.
-The emphasis however is on teaching language-agnostic principles of programming such as automation with loops and encapsulation with functions (see [Good enough practices in scientific computing][good-enough-practices] to learn more).
+The emphasis, however, is on teaching language-agnostic principles of programming such as automation with loops and encapsulation with functions, see [Best Practices for Scientific Computing][best-practices] and [Good enough practices in scientific computing][good-enough-practices] to learn more.

-The example used in this lesson analyses a set of 12 data files with simulated inflammation data collected from a trial for a new treatment for arthritis.
-Learners are shown how it is better to create a function and automate analysis instead of repeating each step manually.
+The example used in this lesson analyses a set of 12 files with simulated inflammation data collected from a trial for a new treatment for arthritis.
+Learners are shown how it is better to automate analysis using functions instead of repeating analysis steps manually.

-Rendered version of the lesson: <https://swcarpentry.github.io/python-novice-inflammation/>
+The rendered version of the lesson: <https://swcarpentry.github.io/python-novice-inflammation/>

 This lesson is also available in [R][R] and [MATLAB][MATLAB].